- De-globalizing global public health

 - Author's name on the cover: Thandeka Dlamini-Simelane.

 Chapter 5: Task shifting in motion: Relationship dynamics amongst expert clients in healthcare settings in Swaziland, creating, sustaining or severing bonds?
-(Embargo until 27 June 2019)
+(Embargo up to and including 27 June 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.